Checklist

 The output should not be a generic IT report.
 It should translate engineering evidence into deal language: risk ratings, commercial implications, mitigation actions, questions for management and post-close priorities.

-This is especially important when the valuation depends on scalability, AI capability, enterprise readiness or rapid product expansion after completion.
+This is especially important for AI, healthcare and venture-backed software companies, where valuation often depends on scalability, data quality, regulatory confidence and rapid product expansion after completion.